Keeping your timber deck looking sharp and protecting your investment is important, so join us as we unpack all things ‘timber oils’

 - What time of the day is the decking exposed to the sun

 - How much ventilation does the timber have

-- What level of usage or foot traffic is the deck exposed too
+- What level of usage or foot traffic is the deck exposed to

 - What decking product was initially used

-Each of these factors will determine the time frame on required on re coating the timber deck.
+These factors will determine the time frame required for re-coating the timber deck.